 2.13.
 Capacities for classes and events are limited.
 We operate a ‘first come first served’ booking policy.
 Pre-purchased bookings take priority over any member or guest that drops in.

 2.14.
 Purchases are for the product or service, and not for the teacher / practitioner / instructor.
 These are subject to change without notice but, wherever possible, we will advertise changes ahead of time.

 2.15.
 Attendance can only be claimed by checking-in at Reception or with another member of staff.
 Any alternative check-in methods that may be introduced will be advised to your by a member of our team.

 2.16.
 Anyone who regularly books a class or event online and fails to show without cancelling may be blocked from making online purchases or bookings.

 2.17.
 Anyone participating in a class or event that is under the age of 18 years must have consent in writing from a parent or guardian.

 2.18.
 Purchases of sessions, classes, events or bookings are non-transferrable.
 Members and guests must not transfer any purchases to another person or permit them to be used by anyone other than themselves.
 Any assignment, transfer or disposal of purchases made is at the sole discretion of Re:Centre and may only be permitted in exceptional circumstances.

 2.19.
 Fees, pricing structures and packages may be increased by Re:Centre at any time.

 2.20.
 The rights of cancellation and refund and any other limitation expressed in this document do not affect your statutory rights as a consumer.
 Refunds in relation to products or services may only be credited to the debit or credit card originally used to make the purchase.

 2.21.
-Any introductory offers and trials start from the date of purchase of the package, not from the date of the first class booked or attended.
+Any Introductory offers, class packs and unlimited memberships start from the date of the first class booked or attended.
 Introductory offers are only available to completely new guests.
 If a member or guest has visited our studio under any other pricing option or a third part provider they will not be eligible for these offers.

 2.22.
-Special offers and introductory offers cannot be used in conjunction with any other offers.
+Introductory offers cannot be used in conjunction with any other special offers or concessions.